La Madeleine rock shelter - Vezere Valley

 However, a few walls and the Tour Saint Martin survived total destruction.

-La Madeleine village was abandoned when the fortress burnt down.
+La Madeleine village was abandoned at the same.

 Only the cloth-maker’s family and occasional farmers and shepherds sojourned afterwards; the village was eventually deserted in the late 19th century.

-UNESCO listed La Madeleine as a World Heritage Site.
+La Madeleine is a UNESCO World Heritage Site.

 Nouvelle Aquitaine - Latest content